bryanwweber/orbital-mechanics-notes/_sources/interplanetary-maneuvers/planetary-arrival-capture.md

 ### Example

 To give an idea of the order of magnitude of the size of the reentry corridor, let's take the example of an Earth return trajectory from Mars.
-By convention, spacecraft enter Earth's atmosphere at the [**Kármán line**](https://en.wikipedia.org/wiki/K%C3%A1rm%C3%A1n_line), an imaginary line at an altitude of 100 km where the density of the atmosphere is signifcant.
+By convention, spacecraft enter Earth's atmosphere at the [**Kármán line**](https://en.wikipedia.org/wiki/K%C3%A1rm%C3%A1n_line), an imaginary line at an altitude of 100 km where the density of the atmosphere is significant.
 This gives $r_p$ values ranging from 6,378–6,478 km.

 Next, let's compute $v_{\infty}$ for an arrival from Mars.